-In the 2016/17 fishing year, two groups of collectors in Gisborne, Napier, and Castlepoint, four groups in Kaikoura, and one group in each of Moeraki, Halfmoon Bay and Jackson Bay were monitored.
+In the 2017/18 fishing year, two groups of collectors in Gisborne, Napier, Castlepoint, and Moeraki, four groups in Kaikoura, and one group in Halfmoon Bay and Jackson Bay were monitored.
 Each group has at least three collectors that are checked monthly when possible and a monthly mean catch per group of collectors is calculated.
 A raw and standardised index based on the rock lobster fishing year, April to March, is produced from the groups of collectors at each site.